rossmcdonald/echosrv/README.md

 kubectl apply -f k8s.yaml
 ```

-Once setup, run `curl localhost:8888` to generate a sample response.
+Once setup, run `curl localhost:8889` to generate a sample response.

+## Metrics

+Prometheus metrics are also included!
+Issue a GET request `/metrics` to get some metrics for a dashboard.

 ## Reference